The BC Producers Branch (CMPA-BC) is a provincial chapter of the CMPA, working on behalf of British Columbia production companies.

 We negotiate labour agreements with BC guilds and unions to establish rates of pay, hours of work and other conditions of employment.

-The CMPA-BC Industrial Relations team negotiates and administers collective agreements on behalf of our members.
+The CMPA-BC Industrial Relations (IR) team negotiates and administers collective agreements on behalf of our members.

 These agreements govern the engagement of actors, directors, writers, technicians and other production personnel in British Columbia’s screen-based production industry.
 Our goal is to shape and maintain a favourable labour environment for BC’s film, television and digital media producers.
 This includes fielding inquiries from our members about labour-related concerns, and offering guidance and support where needed.